amosnyirenda123/bumper/README.md

 We welcome contributions!
 Feel free to fork the repository, open issues, or submit pull requests with improvements.

-## License
-This project is licensed under the MIT License.

 ## Author
-Amos Nyirenda
+- Name: Amos Nyirenda
-Email: amos.nyirenda@email.com
+- Email: nyirendaamos1@gmail.com